untillpro/scm4j/scm4j-releaser/README.md

 # Overview

-Library povides API and CLI to perform such tasks as
+Library povides API and CLI to perform such tasks as (Ref [Semantic Versioning 2.0.0](http://semver.org/))
-- Create major software version
+- Create a minor version
-- Create minor software version
+- Create a patch version

 For low vcs operations scm4j-vcs- libraries are used